wifisensing/PicoScenes-Manual/source/resources.rst

 The academic paper of PicoScenes
 ------------------------------------

-Zhiping Jiang, Tom H. Luan, Xincheng Ren, Dongtao Lv, Han Hao, Jing Wang, Kun Zhao, Wei Xi, Yueshen Xu, Rui Li, `Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform`,  in IEEE Internet of Things Journal (IEEE IOT-J), doi: 10.1109/JIOT.2021.3104666, `preprint on arxiv <https://arxiv.org/abs/2010.10233>`_.
+Zhiping Jiang, Tom H. Luan, Xincheng Ren, Dongtao Lv, Han Hao, Jing Wang, Kun Zhao, Wei Xi, Yueshen Xu, Rui Li, `Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform`,  in IEEE Internet of Things Journal (IEEE IOT-J), doi: `10.1109/JIOT.2021.3104666 <https://doi.org/10.1109/JIOT.2021.3104666>`_, `preprint on arxiv <https://arxiv.org/abs/2010.10233>`_.

 This paper introduces PicoScenes and also reports very extensive performance evaluations of PicoScenes.
 Many of the results are state of the art.

 .. important:: If PicoScenes software (including the main program, bash scripts, PicoScenes MATLAB Toolbox and any PicoScenes plugins regardless of the ownership) is used by any form in your academic research, **you should cite the above work**.
 This citation requirement is also included in the PicoScenes Software EULA.

-Project repositories
+Opensource repositories
 ----------------------------

 - PicoScenes projects group: https://gitlab.com/wifisensing.
 The following are some of the open source sub-projects.